nonafox/vior/docs/index.md

              $elseif="condition"            be used with `$if`, just means `else if`
              $html="code"                   control element's property innerHTML without Vior's XSS protecting. don't use `::innerHTML` instead of this!!!
              $is="code"                     switch the tag of the element. supports camelCase and html-case
-             $value="code"                  the way to achieve two-way binding on form components, see above -->
+             $value="code"                  the way to achieve two-way binding on form elements or custom components, see below
+             -->
         <li $for="(key, value) in arr">
             <span $if="key % 2 === 0">Id: {{ value }}</span>